 96 Pages Posted: 22 Feb 2018 Last revised: 28 May 2021

 Date Written: April 15, 2021

-Economic activities such as crowdfunding often involve sequential interactions, observational learning, and project implementation contingent on achieving certain thresholds of support.
-We incorporate endogenous all-or-nothing thresholds in a classic model of information cascade.
-We find that early supporters tap the wisdom of a later "gate-keeper" and effectively delegate their decisions, leading to uni-directional cascades and preventing agents' herding on rejections.
-Consequently, entrepreneurs or project proposers can charge supporters higher fees, and proposal feasibility, project selection, and information production all improve, even when agents have the option to wait.
-Novel to the literature, equilibrium outcomes depend on the crowd size, and in the limit, efficient project implementation and full information aggregation.
+Economic interactions such as crowdfunding often involve sequential actions, observational learning, and project implementation contingent on achieving certain thresholds of support.
+We incorporate all-or-nothing thresholds in a canonical model of information cascade.
+We find that early supporters tap the wisdom of subsequent agents and effectively delegate their decisions to a ``gate-keeper,'' leading to uni-directional cascades and preventing herding on rejections.
+Consequently, project proposers or entrepreneurs can charge higher prices, with improved proposal feasibility, project selection, and information aggregation, even when agents can wait.
+Novel to the literature, equilibrium outcomes depend on the crowd size, and in the limit, endogenous threshold designs generate efficient project implementation and full information aggregation.
 Our key findings are robust to introducing contribution and learning costs, thresholds based on dollar amounts, or equilibrium selection issues.

 JEL Classification: D81, D83, G12, G14, L26

 Suggested Citation: Suggested Citation